TechieRohit/WeatherForecast-Android-application/README.md

 # WeatherForecast

-A simple, opensource weather app for Android.
-It gathers data from [OpenWeatherMap](http://openweathermap.org/), via their public API.
+A simple weather forecasting Android app that uses [OpenWeatherMap](https://openweathermap.org/) API to parse JSON data using Volley open source library + A simple RecyclerView to show the details of weather.Used LocationListner to fetch the location of the user from Network Provider as well as GPS.

 ## Features
 * Simple design